jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 Submitting a job is simple and flexible, but assumes your application is packaged as a Docker container.
 You can use third-party public images (e.g. from DockerHub) or build and push your own image to our private container image registry, as explained in [this guide](https://jvino.github.io/cluster-hpc-gpu-guides/guides/docker_and_dockerfile/#2-building-custom-docker-containers-in-recas-bari).

- Please note that, once the job is running, you’ll be able to open a terminal inside the container, just like SSH access—allowing for full interaction with your running workloads.
+ Please note that, once the job is running, you’ll be able to open a terminal inside the container, just like SSH access, allowing for full interaction with your running workloads.

-### Enough chit-chat, let's submit our Jobs!
+#### Enough chit-chat, let's submit our Jobs!

 Before submitting any job, ensure that you have configured **kubectl** and your access token is valid.
 See [Section 3: Configuring Access](#3-configuring-access-to-the-kubernetes-cluster) for details.